-Supporting Floyd will be a chorus of twelve dancers choreographed by 7-time Dora Award nominee Monica Dottor (co-Artistic Director Company Blonde ).
+Supporting Floyd is a chorus of eight dancers choreographed by 7-time Dora Award nominee Monica Dottor (co-Artistic Director Company Blonde ).

-Underscoring Floyd’s journey will be an original soundscape by Sterling award winning electronic composer Noor Dean Musani, while multiple Sterling Award winning designer Erin Gruber’s environmental design will transport winter-weary Torontonian audiences into a mountainous summerscape.
+Underscoring Floyd’s journey is an original soundscape by Sterling award winning electronic composer Noor Dean Musani, while multiple Sterling Award winning designer Erin Gruber’s environmental design transports winter-weary audiences into a mountainous summerscape.

 Chorus and Production Team

-Featuring: Skye Demas, Lara Ebata, Christine Sokaymoh Frederick, Zoe Glassman, Alida Kendell, Aimee Rushton, Rebecca Sadowski, Kendra Shorter, Holly Treddenick and Gianna Vacirca.
+Featuring: Skye Demas, Lara Ebata, Tracey Nepinak, Zoe Glassman, Shammy Belmore, Karina Cox, Rebecca Sadowski, Kendra Shorter, and Gianna Vacirca.

 Who we are & Why we are